mikeabere/rental-frontend/README.md

 # rental-frontend
 T
 creat usiMECK(MongoDB,Express,React,Nodejs).
-The FontEND uses Vite, material-icons and Bootstrap.
+The FontEND uses Vite, material-icons and ootstrap.
 Type npm run dev in the Console to Run the APP.